in , ,

 Pembrey is on my list of favourite dog friendly places as it is HUMOUNGOUS, it stretches for approximately 8 miles.
 That is an endless amount of sand to sprint along, catching sticks and feeling free.

-However, Pembrey does have restrictions on certain parts of the beach between May to September but like I said it’s so big that you wouldn’t even know about it so as long as you find the correct spot you can still have lots of fun.
-Not only is there a huge beach but they also have a vast amount of forest to wander around looking for squirrels and chasing birds.
+Pembrey does have restrictions on certain parts of the beach between May to September.
+However it’s so big that you wouldn’t even know about it so as long as you find the correct spot you can still have lots of fun.
+Not only is there a huge beach but they also have a vast amount of forest to wander too.

 3. Llanelli Beach

-Discovery Centre at North Dock all the Way to Pembrey Country Park.
-It’s a 7 mile stretch of beautiful beaches, great coastal and forest walks but best of all it’s FREE, we don’t even have to trade our Bonio!!
+This one is on our doorstep, so there is no excuse for our humans not to take us there.
+It’s also part of the Millennium coastal path, a dog friendly cycle path that forms a part of the Celtic trial.
+This path runs from The Discovery Centre at North Dock all the Way to Pembrey Country Park.
+It’s a 7 mile stretch of beautiful beaches, great coastal and forest walks but best of all it’s FREE!
+We don’t even have to trade our Bonio!!
+This dog friendly beach in South West Wales is the Bichon Frises knees.

-I’m going to head back to the beach shack now to get myself a cosmo-paw-litan to kick back and relax as after all that typing my paws are tired.
+I’m going to head back to the beach shack now to get myself a cosmo-paw-litan.
+After all that typing my paws are tired.

 See you on the sand Dude!